kd8lvt/oddrealmmodpatcher/README.md

     3) Extract the release Zip to it's own folder
     4) Open your Shell of choice in the source folder
     5) Run `npm install`
+    6) Create two folders in the folder where you extracted ORMP - one named "mods" and another named "original_game_data"
-    6) Copy the gde_data.txt file from OddRealm into "original_game_data"
+    7) Copy the gde_data.txt file from OddRealm into "original_game_data"
-    7) Copy your mods into "mods" - they should be in their own folders, and not in zip files.
+    8) Copy your mods into "mods" - they should be in their own folders, and not in zip files.
-    8) Run `node index`
+    9) Run `node index`
-    9) Copy the newly-generated "gde_data_mod.txt" to your OddRealm folder.
+    10) Copy the newly-generated "gde_data_mod.txt" to your OddRealm folder.

 Q: The game is getting stuck when I try to load mods!